mrdanb/ReactiveRepo/README.md

 ```

 ## 🗑 Deleting
-To delete an item you can calll the `delete(item:)` method and passing in the entity you would like to remove from the repository.
+To delete an item you can calll the `delete(item:)` method and pass in the entity you would like to removed from the repository.
 ```swift
 let repository: AnyRepository<Response, User> = …